 These come across as weak and passive — and certainly not assertive.

-There’s a time and place for being apologetic (e.g., when you’ve accidentally knocked over someone’s drink!), but when it comes to being assertive, don’t let an apologetic tone get in the way of what you want to say.
+There’s a time and place for being apologetic (e.g., when you’ve accidentally knocked over someone’s drink), but when it comes to being assertive, don’t let an apologetic tone get in the way of what you want to say.

 6. Your Body Language Should Match Your Words

-If it’s been a while, then I suggest you keep a close eye on it in the next few days — particularly when it comes to talking to someone in person.
+If it’s been a while, then I suggest you keep a close eye on it in the next few days, particularly when it comes to talking to someone in person.

-• A) It will consciously and subconsciously impress the person that you have faith in what you’re saying, and it will make you feel strong, assured, and confident.
+This will serve two purposes.
+It will consciously and subconsciously impress the person and help them have faith in what you’re saying, and it will make you feel strong, assured, and confident.

 Featured photo credit: Cytonn Photography via unsplash.com